 Photo courtesy of the San Gabriel Valley Tribune

-As independent Jewish clergy without the restrictions of movement affiliation, we at Community Rabbis are free to serve you, our clients, “as you are,” without expectation that all elements of Jewish tradition will work for you.
-We therefore may go where some other rabbis decline to tread, making available some non-traditional options, such as.
+without expectation that all elements of Jewish tradition will work for you.
+She may go where some other rabbis decline to tread, making available a number of non-traditional options, such as.

 Jewish and Interfaith Weddings ...

-- On Shabbat (Saturday), and during some Jewish holidays;
+- Held on Shabbat (Saturday), and during some Jewish holidays;

 - For couples creating a multi-faith or multi-cultural household;